xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 **Comment on results:**

 It was much harder to get meaningful results for threat modelling.
 For some runs with [temperature](https://community.openai.com/t/cheat-sheet-mastering-temperature-and-top-p-in-chatgpt-api-a-few-tips-and-tricks-on-controlling-the-creativity-deterministic-output-of-prompt-responses/172683) > 0, I got brilliant results, but most of them were just **average**.
-Their are still relevant to the scope, but **very general**.
+They are still relevant to the scope, but **very general**.
 While the document presents a comprehensive threat model, some areas could benefit from additional elaboration.
-GPT had no problem with consistent following output structure of table.
+GPT had no problem with consistently following output structure of table.

 #### User story

 **Input:** [0001_STORE_DIET_INTRODUCTIONS.md](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/user-stories/0001_STORE_DIET_INTRODUCTIONS.md)

 User story is the most detailed document.
-It contains new API structure, container diagram from C4 model and listed tasks.
+It contains new API structure, container diagram from C4 model, and listed tasks.

 **Prompt** also is the most complex.
 Same as for architecture threat model, I couldn't benefit from simple prompt 😞.
 It was returning acceptance criteria for elements that are out of scope, e.g. client.
 I suspect that reason of that is misunderstanding word "component" by GPT.
 Each time I ask for "components in scope of user story" it returned rubbish.
 I changed that into question for "architecture containers, services or applications included in architecture".
-This worked a way better than before.
+This worked way better than before.
 Still for some runs I saw *client*, but it was very rare.

 As mentioned above prompt has two stages:
-- in first I ask to list components (using "architecture containers, services or applications included in architecture")
+- first, I ask to list components (using "architecture containers, services or applications included in architecture")
-- in second I ask to list security related acceptance criteria for every component - in contrast to architecture I don't ask for each component individually but all at once.
+- second, I ask to list security related acceptance criteria for every component - in contrast to architecture I don't ask for each component individually but all at once.
 This is due to fact that asking one by one generated a lot of acceptance criteria.
 Mostly not relevant 😏

 As this prompt is the most complex, please review it directly in [repository](https://github.com/xvnpw/ai-threat-modeling-action/blob/main/user_story.py).